rehttp/rehttp/README.md

 ReHTTP is a project to help developers debug, collaborate and share HTTP requests.
-This tool is designed to take all the features missing from existing tools and bring them into a single application.
+This tool is designed to take all the features missing from existing tools and bring them into a single open source application.

 ### Alternatives